Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 - business coaching and training for businesses in communities that lack these resources

-The examples listed above are not an exhaustive list of initiatives that an applicant could undertake.
+The examples listed above are not an exhaustive list of initiatives that an applicant could have undertaken.
 Additionally, undertaking one of the above examples did not guarantee the applicant funding.

 Ineligible project costs